Cooperative Research Centres

 • one Australian research organisation

-Major Initiatives Notice of Intent (NOI)
+Major Initiatives Notification of Intent (NOI)

 Applicants should notify the University of their intent to apply for major initiatives through the NOI form.
-The Cooperative Research Centre (CRC) is a major initiative and the NOI form applies to this scheme.
+The Cooperative Research Centre (CRC) is a major initiative, and the NOI form applies to this scheme.
 The NOI form allows intending applicants to request support in the development of their bid.

 CRC Key Dates for Round 26: